flano-yuki/base-drafts/draft-ietf-quic-transport.md

 frames for this stream, which might arrive for a short period after a frame bearing the FIN flag is sent.

+If an endpoint is no longer interested in the data being received in this state, it MAY send a REQUEST_RST frame to request that the peer close the stream.
+STREAM frames received after sending REQUEST_RST are still counted toward the connection and stream flow-control windows.
+Even though these frames might be ignored, because they are sent before their sender receives the REQUEST_RST, the sender will consider the frames to count against its flow-control windows.

+If a REQUEST_RST frame is received on a stream that is already in the "half-closed (local)" state, a RST_STREAM frame SHOULD still be sent, so that no STREAM frames previously sent will be retransmitted.

 ### half-closed (remote)

 A stream that is "half-closed (remote)" is no longer being used by the peer to send any data.
 In this state, a sender is no longer obligated to maintain a receiver stream-level flow-control window.

-If an endpoint receives any STREAM frames for a stream that is in this state, it MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).
+Other frames on the stream might arrive after reaching this state, due to reordering or spurious retransmission.
+If an endpoint receives any STREAM frames for a stream that is in this state, it MUST discard them.
+If the STREAM frames are for an offset beyond the end of data transferred on the stream, it MUST close the connection with a QUIC_STREAM_DATA_AFTER_TERMINATION error ({{error-handling}}).